 A: As we mentioned, there is copious evidence that resistance training (whether it takes the form of free weights or exercise bands) is beneficial to older individuals (10).
 Weak muscles increase the odds that a fall will result in a broken bone or bones.
 Why is that?
 Because muscles and tendons ensure the physical integrity of the body, including the skeleton.
-As such, older folks (men certainly, but also women who suffer from osteoporosis) should engage in resistance training to strengthen the muscles and the bones they’re connected to (11).
+As such, older folks (men certainly, but also women who have osteoporosis) should engage in resistance training to strengthen the muscles and the bones they’re connected to (11).
 Doing so will not only reduce the chances of breaking a bone but also reduce the likelihood of joint injuries.

 Q: Can I use resistance bands if I have arthritis?

 A: The benefits of training with resistance bands are many.
 But one of the least discussed is how they can help folks suffering from arthritis (12).
 Resistance bands have shown great promise in helping those who suffer osteoarthritis in the knees (13).
 Training with resistance bands strengthens the knee joint and helps offset the damage caused by arthritis.
-This helps ensure stability of the joint, which in turn can help prevent falls and broken bones.
+That helps ensure the stability of the joint, which in turn can help prevent falls and broken bones.
 Maintaining strong knee joints is also important if older folks are to stay mobile.
 Loss of mobility is a major cause of declining health in the elderly (14).
 Conversely, maintaining mobility can go a long way toward maintaining good overall health well into old age.

 Q: Can I use resistance bands if I had a hip injury?

 A: Yes, you can use resistance bands if you’ve suffered a hip injury.
 In fact, it’s likely that your doctor will recommend some type of resistance band therapy as part of the recovery process (15).
 But resistance bands shouldn’t only be used in response to a hip injury.
 They can also help alleviate the pain and stiffness of hip bursitis (16).
-Hip bursitis may be the result of injury or it may simply be the result of years of wear and tear on the hip joint.
+Hip bursitis may be the result of injury, or it may simply be the result of years of wear and tear on the hip joint.
 Resistance bands can help strengthen the joint and restore normal function.
-The bottom line is that resistance bands are a useful tool for those suffering various maladies of the hip.
+The bottom line is that resistance bands are a useful tool for those suffering from various maladies of the hip.
 And this is true regardless of the person’s age.

 Q: Are resistance bands good for rheumatoid arthritis?

 A: Many people think that arthritis is arthritis.
 But there are actually two major and distinct forms of arthritis.
-Osteoarthritis, which we mentioned above and rheumatoid arthritis.
+Osteoarthritis, which we mentioned above, and rheumatoid arthritis.
 While osteoarthritis is commonly the result of poor diet, lack of exercise and age, rheumatoid arthritis is a devastating autoimmune disease (17).
-With rheumatoid arthritis the immune system mistakenly attacks the joints devouring tissue and often causing painful deformations.
+With rheumatoid arthritis, the immune system mistakenly attacks the joints devouring tissue and often causing painful deformations.
 Resistance bands can be an important component of a comprehensive exercise program aimed at strengthening the joints and maintaining mobility (18).

 Q: Is there some way to prevent resistance bands from rolling?